New York Air: Initial struggles

 Following its launch, New York Air quickly expanded and established a hub operation in LaGuardia, with new service to Cleveland beginning in April 1981, as well as smaller focus cities in Boston and Washington National.
-However several planned destinations, such as Dayton, Pittsburgh, and service to several destinations Upstate New York, were scrapped.
+However several planned destinations, such as Dayton, Pittsburgh, and service to several destinations in Upstate New York, were scrapped.
 A LaGuardia-Detroit service was operated for a short period, before being shifted to Newark, where the airline began a secondary smaller hub operation.
 By July, services from LaGuardia to Cincinnati and Louisville had also begun.
 By December, the airline had a fleet of 13 DC-9-30 aircraft.

 The 1981 Air Traffic Controllers strike badly affected New York Air's operations and its finances.
 The strike led to long flight delays, encouraging passengers to avoid flying.
 In order to ease delays, the Federal Aviation Administration reduced the number of available slots in Northeastern airports, forcing airlines to cut flights.
 Larger airlines were able to counter this by using larger aircraft, such as Eastern's decision to operate 260-seat Airbus A300s on its shuttle flights.
 This meant that Eastern could still carry the same number of passengers per day despite the slot reductions, reducing the damage to its income.
 Due to New York Air's small fleet, it was unable to follow a similar tactic, and its shuttle service was heavily damaged by the slot restrictions.
 This, as well as Eastern's larger aircraft flooding the market, led to New York Air ending its Boston service after less than a year in operation.

 To maintain a presence in Boston, the airline established a hub at Logan Airport, offering service to Baltimore and Orlando.
 However, these services proved to be unprofitable, and the Boston hub was closed by the end of 1982.
 Services to Cleveland, Cincinnati and Louisville had also been cut due to competition from larger airlines such as Eastern and United.
 To keep the airline afloat, Texas Air provided a $10 million cash injection, and banks provided $15 million in revolving credit.
 Another $15 million was obtained through the sale of 1.8 million shares.
 To keep the company going through winter 1981, the airline sought another $10–15 million from its banks.